 Did I hear something about little kids eating free?

-There is no charge for children under the age of three when you dine at prix fixe places like the family-style character meals.
+There is no charge for children under the age of three when you dine at prix fixe places like the buffet or family-style character meals.
 The language Disney uses is that tiny kids can “eat from your plate,” though in reality they will bring the child an actual plate of their own.

 If you’re eating at a menu-based venue, you’re welcome to share your food with your small child, but you will have to pay for any food your order.